jakearchibald/streaming-include/research.md

 I'm not sure what happens if there's a `<base>` element in the output.
 But I'm also not sure what I think *should* happen.

 Since the elements are created in an iframe, they'll have a prototype from the iframe.
 Except for custom elements, which [work differently](https://static-misc.glitch.me/custom-element-adoption-test/).
+Maybe the prototypes can be changed?
+There might be issues with script elements here, where the script executes before the prototype of some elements can be patched.
+Not sure of the order.

 Top-level script elements might be executing in the iframe rather than the document.
 Also Firefox doesn't execute the scripts in the parent document, which I believe is per spec.